Hassan bin Omari: The attack on the German Boma at Kilwa Kivinje in 1894

 In early September, the telegraph line between Mohoro and Kilwa was reportedly destroyed by Mavuji people.
-A few days later, at dawn on the 7th September 1894, following numerous rumours, Hassan bin Omari's Mavuji and Yao men in their thousands fired on the Kilwa station, bearing two red flags of the Sultan of Zanzibar.
+A few days later, at dawn on 7 September 1894, following numerous rumours, Hassan bin Omari's Mavuji and Yao men in their thousands fired on the Kilwa station, bearing two red flags of the Sultan of Zanzibar.
 A nearby mosque was implicated from the sounds which emerged from it at the time of 'fajr' prayers.
 Heavy fire continued on both sides, with cannons fired by the men in the station.
 Around noon, the vicinity of the station had been cleared, and the Mavujis retreated.
 On the German side, a European and four coloured soldiers were wounded, the Mavudjis left 37 dead by the walls of the station.
 The dead and wounded they dragged away with them is unknown.
 A couple of prisoners were later hanged when Lieutenant Colonel von Trotha visited Kilwa.
 Reports also circulated that 600 tins of powder, 6 boxes of primers and 10 cases of money from a Zanzibar dhow had landed in Mtapatapa and had been delivered to Hassan bin Omari.

 In the "Makunganya Shairi", a fawning paeon in praise of Wissmann composed shortly after the events, but from received accounts, it is alleged that Hassan bin Omari had the plan to capture Wissmann himself, unaware that he had left the town some time beforehand, a story repeated in press reports at the time.
 The attack was audacious and was to result in a determined hunt for Hassan bin Omari and his men.